charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - In fact, this brings us to the final section and it’s something you might already be wondering and that is… Why Is This Even A Question?

 ### Why Is This Even a Question?
-- The MMO genre isn’t new, and neither is the concept of Pay-to-Win.
+- The MMO genre isn’t new, and neither is the concept of Pay-to-Win, and honestly, even though its easy to define like we did earlier, the truth is that it manifests in different games in different ways.
+	- By the way, if you’re interested in all the different ways pay-to-win sneaks its way into games, I’d recommend Josh Strife Hayes’ video on it which I’ll link in the description below.
+	- He’s sort of the voice of sanity for MMO players and his video is really good.
+- The thing is though, the problem actually isn’t the existence of pay-to-win itself.

 ### Outro
 *Duration: 50s.*